Guardians vs. Twins Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 34 hits with nine doubles, a triple, three home runs, 24 walks and 17 RBI.
-He's also stolen five bases.
+- Ramirez has recorded 35 hits with nine doubles, a triple, three home runs and 24 walks.
+He has driven in 17 runs with five stolen bases.

-- Ramirez will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .350 with four walks and an RBI.
+- Ramirez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .250 with three walks.

 Ramírez Recent Games